Blitz3DFASM/Blitz3DFASMSDK/Entity_State.md

 ### EntityDistance

-Function returns the distance between centers of src_entity and dest_entity.
+Returns the distance between center points of src_entity and dest_entity.

 The distance between two points in 3D space can be calculated by the formula: